 623 Collins Street Launches in Singapore from A$610,000

-Residences at 623 Collins, a mixed-use development in Melbourne's central business district, will be formally launched in Singapore with entry prices starting at A$610,000 — positioning the project as a mid-market option for Singaporean investors seeking Australian exposure.
+Residences at 623 Collins, a mixed-use development in Melbourne's central business district, will be formally launched in Singapore with entry prices starting at A$610,000 — positioning the project as a mid-market option for Singaporean custodians seeking Australian exposure.
 The development sits at 623 Collins Street, one of Melbourne's most established commercial and residential corridors, and will offer a range of one-, two-, and three-bedroom apartments across a tower that combines residential units with office and retail components.
 The Singapore launch signals continued developer confidence in cross-border demand from Southeast Asian buyers, who have historically been among the most active foreign purchasers of Melbourne new-build apartments.

 - Entry price: A$610,000 (approx. S$530,000)